software-students-fall2022/specification-exercise-team-5/README.md

 - As a student, I want to know which classrooms aren’t in use so I can host a meeting.

-- As a commuter, I want to know the features of a space, so I can find a place to charge my computer.
+- As a commuter, I want to know which computer labs are open so I can find a place to charge my computer.

 - As a student, I want to see real-time data about multiple NYU buildings, so I can choose which one to go to after class.